macxii23/macxii23.github.io/_pages/about.md

 I am currently a final-year Master's student at [Southeast University](https://www.seu.edu.cn/), Nanjing, China, working under the supervision of [Prof. Chengcheng Xu]([‪Chengcheng Xu‬ - ‪Google Scholar‬](https://scholar.google.com/citations?user=LzmJ1nkAAAAJ&hl=en)).
 I earned my Bachelor degree in Traffic Engineering (Mao Yisheng Class) from Southeast University in 2023.

 My research concentrates on **Generative and Embodied Artificial Intelligence for Intelligent Transportation Systems**.
-Standing at the inflection point where AI is reshaping transportation research, I aim to explore how data-driven Machine Intelligence can transcend the boundaries of traditional modeling, optimization, and decision-making paradigms.
-My ultimate goal is to facilitate the construction of a smarter, more trustworthy next-generation ITS.
+Standing at the inflection point where AI is reshaping transportation research, I aim to explore how emerging technologies can transcend the boundaries of traditional modeling, optimization, and decision-making paradigms.
+My ultimate goal is to construct more intelligent and trustworthy autonomous transportation systems.

 Specifically, my work focuses on the following key areas: